manuchaitanya17/Lensshub-Basics/README.md

 # Lensshub
 It's a User-Interface of a E-Commerce Website of my Startup.
-I have used HTML and CSS to create this project.
+I have used HTML and CSS to create this project. **I have used inline CSS**.